Textiles, Fashion Merchandising and Design

 Program requirements: for thesis option, completion of a minimum of 30 credits, including six credits of thesis research.
-For nonthesis option, completion of a minimum of 33 credits, half of which must be TMD courses numbered 500 or above, including at least one course that requires a substantial paper or practicum involving significant independent study, and written comprehensive examinations.
+For nonthesis option, completion of a minimum of 33 credits, half of which must be TMD courses numbered 500 or above, including at least one course that requires a substantial paper or practicum involving significant independent study.
+Student must present the paper to a committee of three faculty members and archive the paper on Digital Commons.
 TMD 510 is a requirement for all students.
 For the textile science specialization, TMD 510; a statistics course.
-For the specializations focusing on historic textiles and costume, textile conservation, and cultural analysis, TMD 510, 518, 500 or 524, and a supervised internship (TMD 530, 2-4 credits); half of the remaining elective credits must be from TMD courses numbered 500 or above.
+For the specializations focusing on historic textiles and fasion, textile conservation, and cultural analysis, TMD 510, 518, 500 or 524, and a supervised internship (TMD 530, 2-4 credits); half of the remaining elective credits must be from TMD courses numbered 500 or above.
 A minimum of nine credits is required to achieve a competency level in an allied field such as art history, history, or anthropology; this may result in a program of more than 30 credits.
 The committee may elect to waive this requirement if the candidate has adequate preparation in the allied field as an undergraduate.
 Candidates lacking undergraduate courses in textile science and fashion history may be required to make up deficiencies without graduate credit.
 For the fashion merchandising specialization, TMD 510 and 524; six credits to be selected from TMD 432, 442, or 452; a statistics course.
 Candidates lacking undergraduate courses in textile science and fashion history may be required to make up deficiencies without graduate credit.

 Postbaccalaureate Certificate in Fashion Merchandising